Crimp (joining): Applications

-Coaxial connectors

-Crimp connections are used typically to fix connectors, such as BNC connectors, to coaxial cables quickly, as an alternative to soldered connections.
+Crimp connections are used typically to attach RF connectors, such as BNC connectors, to coaxial cables quickly, as an alternative to soldered connections.
 Typically the male connector is crimp-fitted to a cable, and the female attached, often using soldered connections, to a panel on equipment.
 A special power or manual tool is used to fit the connector.
 Wire strippers which strip outer jacket, shield braid, and inner insulation to the correct lengths in one operation are used to prepare the cable for crimping.

-Judging crimp quality
+Quality

 A crimped connection will only be reliable if a number of criteria are met: